Bananenpro/hbank-api/README.md

   "maxNameLength": 30, // Max length of names like usernames, group names, transaction names, payment plan names, etc.
   "minDescriptionLength": 0, // Min length of descriptions like group descriptions, transaction descriptions, payment plan descriptions, etc.
   "maxDescriptionLength": 256, // Max length of names like group descriptions, transaction descriptions, payment plan descriptions, etc.
-  "minPasswordLength": 6, // Min password length
-  "maxPasswordLength": 64, // Max password length
-  "minEmailLength": 3, // Min allowed length of email addresses "maxEmailLength": 64, // Max allowed length of email addresses "maxProfilePictureFileSize": 10000000, // Max size of uploaded profile pictures in bytes "bcryptCost": 10, // Bcrypt cost to use for hashing passwords "pbkdf2Iterations": 10000, // Number of iterations of PBKDF2 for hashing tokens "recoveryCodeCount": 5, // Number of recovery codes to generate per user "loginTokenLifetime": 300, // Time after which login tokens like password or two factor tokens expire in seconds "emailCodeLifetime": 300, // Time after which codes sent via email like password reset codes expire in seconds "authTokenLifetime": 600, // Time after which auth tokens expire in seconds "refreshTokenLifetime": 31536000, // Time after which refresh tokens expire in seconds "sendEmailTimeout": 180, // Timeout for sending the same email to the same address in seconds "maxPageSize": 100, // Max allowed page size for lists "frontendRoot": "", // Path to the web root of the frontend "idProvider": "" // URL pointing to an OpenID Connect identity provider (must match the issuer value of the provider)
+  "maxProfilePictureFileSize": 10000000, // Max size of uploaded profile pictures in bytes "maxPageSize": 100, // Max allowed page size for lists "frontendRoot": "", // Path to the web root of the frontend "idProvider": "" // URL pointing to an OpenID Connect identity provider (must match the issuer value of the provider)